ZoneMinder/zmeventnotification/README.md

 - I'd strongly recommend you run the event server in "manual mode" and stop daemon mode while debugging.

+### I'm getting multiple notifications for the same event

+99.9% of times, its because you have multiple copies of the eventserver running and you don't know it.
+Maybe you were manually testing it, and forgot to quit it and terminated the window.
+Do `sudo zmdc.pl stop zmeventnotification.pl` and then  `ps -aef | grep zme`, kill everything, and start again.
+Monitor the logs to see how many times a message is sent out.

+The other 0.1% is at times Google's FCM servers send out multiple notifications.
+Why?
+I don't know.
+But it sorts itself out very quickly, and if you think this must be the reason, I'll wager that you are actually in the 99.9% lot and haven't checked properly.

 ### The server runs fine when manually executed, but fails when run in daemon mode (started by zmdc.pl)

 - Make sure the file where you store tokens (`/etc/private/tokens.txt or whatever you have used`) is not RW Root only.
 It needs to be RW `www-data` for Ubuntu/Debian or `apache` for Fedora/CentOS.
 You also need to make sure the directory is accessible.
 Something like `chown -R www-data:www-data /etc/private`